Rediscovering Prayer

 P.P.S.
 If you have friends, family, or enemies who should join this conversation, please forward this message along to them.
 They can also join us by signing up to receive these Sunday Entries below.

-On most Sundays, I share a few words on prayer as a way of life, words that help us open the conversation so we can see, hear, and experience more of God in our daily lives.
-I’d love for you to join the conversation.
+At the beginning of most weeks, I share a short prayer guide, offering words and practices that will help you see, hear, and experience more of God in your daily life.
+I’d love for you to join us.

 .